 In triyoga hot, dynamic and ashtanga classes you will get sweaty and some people like to bring a small towel to class.

-Yes, we have men’s and women’s changing rooms and showers at Camden, Chelsea and Soho.
+Yes, we have men’s and women’s changing rooms and showers at all our centres other than Covent Garden.
 Towels are available for £1 from our front desk; body wash and hair dryers are provided.

 We have locker facilities at all centres other than Covent Garden.
 At peak times you may find all the lockers in use.
 If this is the case you are able to take valuables into the studio with you.
 Please place any valuables out of the way at the back of the studio and ensure all mobile devices are completely switched off.

 If you are a new to triyoga and have not already registered for an account, please arrive 20 minutes early for your first session to allow time for registration.

 Yoga and Pilates are excellent during pregnancy and for you and baby after the birth.
 However it is recommended that you do not practice yoga or Pilates in your first trimester.
 You can return to practice in your second and third trimesters, where yoga and Pilates are both fantastic supports.
 Find out more about our pre and postnatal classes and treatments.